DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Experiments

-Furthermore, we compare our approach with the Monte-Carlo localization (MCL) method that uses the same map and features, derived from the multi-modal measurements~\cite{Stuebler_2018}.
-Unlike our learning-based approach, \etal{Stuebler}~have modeled the measurements and landmarks as Random Finite Sets (RFS), combined with a particle filter.
-The weights of the particles are updated using a bernoulli filtering approach.
-An in-depth explanation of the RFS MCL method can be found in \cite{Stuebler_2018}.
-We have re-implemented their approach with a total of $1000$ particles which translates to $28.92\,\si{\milli\second}$ of inference time.
-In our implementation, the method builds on additional GPS measurements.
-For that reason, we also evaluate results by incorporating GPS measurements in the EKF filter.
-With this, we achieve position accuracies (RMSE) in the range of $0.245\,\si{\meter} - 0.271\,\si{\meter}$ and an orientation accuracy of $0.82^{\circ}$.
-Our approach has a computational time of $2.374\,\si{\milli\second}$, which is about ten times faster than the traditional RFS MCL.
+The EKF with only noisy GPS measurements as input achieves slightly better results for the position accuracy which are reported in Tab.~\ref{tab:real_world_results}.
+The Monte-Carlo localization method uses the same map and features from the multi-modal measurements.
+Unlike our learning-based approach, \etal{Stuebler}~model the measurements and landmarks as Random Finite Sets (RFS), and estimate the vehicle's pose with a particle filter.
+The weights of the particles are updated using a Bernoulli filtering approach.
+An in-depth explanation of the RFS-MCL method can be found in~\cite{stubler2017consistency}.
+We have re-implemented the approach with a total of $1000$ particles which translates to $28.92\,\si{\milli\second}$ of inference time.
+In our implementation, the method uses additional GPS measurements.
+For that reason, we also evaluate results by incorporating GPS measurements in the EKF filter, i.e. DeepLocalization + EKF + GPS in Tab.~\ref{tab:real_world_results}.
+We achieve position RMSE in the range of $0.245\,\si{\meter} - 0.271\,\si{\meter}$ and an orientation error of $0.82^{\circ}$.
+Our approach has a computational time of $2.374\,\si{\milli\second}$, which is about ten times faster than the traditional RFS-MCL.
 Finally, a visual illustration of DeepLocalization with an EKF is shown in Fig. \ref{fig:sequence_plots}.
 It becomes apparent that our prediction is very close to the ground-truth position in the UTM coordinate system.